nextcloud-gmbh/mtime_fixer_tool_kit/README.md

 # mtime correction tool kit

+## Limitations

+- Only checks for files with mtime === -3600
+- Only works with MariaDB

 ## `unsolvable_files.sh`

 This script lists files that can not be fixed by the `solvable_files.sh` script.
 For example files on an external storage.